-Montreal Graphic Designer @shopify Joined almost 4 years ago
+Montreal Graphic Designer @shopify Joined over 4 years ago

 Love the site! so clean and minimal.
 I did get a little bit lost or confused when changing projects - I didn't realize I had to scroll down (or that anything had changed) the first couple times I clicked on different projects. maybe there is a clean way to hint at the rest of the project beneath the fold?

 Love how the animations build into each other - you really nailed the timing!

 Interesting site - I feel like the writing is quite dry and lacking conclusions.
 It just sort of states facts.

 The ticket system was built on Stripe and express.js.
 It was my first project in Node and I was very grateful to have the opportunity to choose which tech stack to use for the project.

 Why was it built that way? what did it do? how did that help? why were you grateful?

 This trend is consistent on most of the site.
 You have explained a couple things that happened, but not why, how you were involved, what the impact was, why the choice mattered.